 And there is another issue: The marketing is just bad and I guess this is why they signed with Sliptrick Records.
 Apart from the snazzy intro, there is nothing or not much.
 A few ill-sounding soundbites on the internet, a little bit of info here and there.
 Otherwise?
 Nada!
 Just to illustrate a little more, when looking for band members, this is what I find:

 J.Martin. – Bass and Vocals

-Wow, great.
 This is not a Black Metal outfit for fuck’s sake, so they need to get a little more visible.
-Playing the Invisible Man on the Hard Rock music scene just ain’t gonna earn you many brownie points, my dear friends from Sweden.
+Playing the Invisible Man on Hard Rock Radio just ain’t gonna earn you a ton of brownie points, my dear friends from Sweden.